cshintov/mynotes/_posts/2020-05-17-manage-jenkins-with-cli.markdown

 ### Reference

 CLI for jenkins lets you do most of the things you can do with Jenkins.
-For additional info please refer official documentation for [Managing Jenkins with CLI].
+For additional info please refer official documentation for [managing jenkins with cli].

 [JENKINS_URL/jnlpJars/jenkins-cli.jar]: https://jenkins_url/jnlpJars/jenkins-cli.jar